paralin/quic-channel/README.md

 The interface ID is determined by taking the first 10 bytes of the sha256 hash of the public key of the node.

+This structure allows a few things:

+ - **URL Routing in SOCKS**: http://faqmce7yybsswacf.fuse:8080/test-website
+ - **IPv6 Routing**: optimized for Linux routing tables, use the cluster prefix as your routing mask.
+Supports multiple clusters running on the same machine with bridging between clusters using the IPv6 routing table.
+Will need detecting the routing table to share this route, though.

+## Gossip Replacement for Serf

+QuicChannel (should be renamed) already is capable of the same features as Serf - in particular:

+ - **Peer state tracking**: using observed route build packets, can maintain a "last seen" time for all observed peers.
+ - **Network coordinates**: using observed route build packets, it's possible to infer/estimate the current topology of the network and build network coordinates in the same way as Serf.
+ - **Gossip**: Serf's gossip features can easily be added to QC with a control packets over the control stream.